theegyptexcursionsonline/tourticket/README.md

 ## 📞 Support

-For support, email your.email@example.com or join our Discord channel.
+For technical questions and development help, see [CLAUDE.md](CLAUDE.md) for architecture details and common gotchas.

 ## 🐛 Bug Reports

 Found a bug?
-Please open an issue on [GitHub Issues](https://github.com/yourusername/tourticket/issues).
+Please open an issue on [GitHub Issues](https://github.com/ranjitrajput/tourticket/issues) with:
+- Clear description of the issue
+- Steps to reproduce
+- Expected vs actual behavior
+- Environment details (Node version, browser, etc.)

 ---